26 of the Best Beer Gardens in Leeds

 43 Kirkgate, Leeds LS2 7DR – 0113 2455432

-The Rooftop at East Parade is so secret, we really shouldn’t be telling you!
-Grab the password from the bar on East Parade, then take the five-minute walk around the corner, punch in the code, and head up the stairs.
+Leeds’ newest rooftop bar, IF Rooftop, recently opened for the summer season of 2023 and they’re certainly making their mark on the scene.
+This rooftop terrace offers delicious cocktails, panoramic views of Leeds’ beautiful skyline and plenty of space to dance with your friends.
+Grab the password from the bars Instagram, punch in the code and head up the stairs.
 If this seems like a lot of work for a beer garden, trust us, it’s worth it.
 Fairy lights, comfy seating, and panoramic views of Leeds are the perfect setting to grab a beer, camp out all day and catch those rays.
 Just keep it on the down-low, yeah?

 Best Beer Gardens in the Leeds Area